How to optimise your content marketing

 By this, I mean how to make it work as hard as possible for you, using no additional amount of time, effort, and resource.

 First things first – have you established the right audience?
 No point going on about the virtues of your new dog beds to people that don’t have dogs!
 A simple example, but you get the point.

 Second: don’t just make a noise for the sake of it.
 Quality and not quantity is always a better approach.
 We can all schedule 10 or 20 tweets a day but do they demonstrate your core values?
 Are they justified in what they are trying to achieve?
 If you write a blog, write a decent blog that will be of relevance and interest to your audience.
 Better to write one really good blog a week or fortnight, than a handful that don’t demonstrate the quality of your content.

 And thirdly: are you maximising the reach of each piece of content?
 For example, you have a story about some research that you carried out with your customers, highlighting what people actually looked for when buying dog beds.
 This content could become a press release, an email, a blog or news item, an infographic, and even a video!
 And of course, your social media channels can help to widen the reach of many aspects of it.
 This might be a little extreme, but my point is to ensure that you identify all possible channels to fully utilize your content.

 Creating a content marketing plan can be a great way to achieve this in an organised fashion, offering a useful checklist and planning system.
 Such plans will be the subject of a future post as we actively create them for our clients.

-If you would like to discuss content marketing in more detail with us, or learn more about our content marketing services, please do get in touch and we’d be happy to help.
+If you would like to discuss content marketing in more detail with us or learn more about our content writing services, please do get in touch and we’d be happy to help.